 doValue, in carrying out its activities, uses suppliers who mainly provide professional, consulting and support services in the ICT area, as well as facilities for the Group’s offices.

-In order to ensure sustainability and traceability of supplies, the Group manages its own supply chain responsibly: for this reason has established its own register of suppliers with the aim to verify the possession, by the same, of specific requirements.
+In order to ensure sustainability and traceability of suppliers, the Group manages its own supply chain responsibly: for this reason, it has established its own register of suppliers with the aim to verify the possession, by the same, of specific requirements.

-doValue through a selection and qualification process of its own sources of supply has established a register of suppliers and a subsequent vendor list to which are admitted just subjects in possession of specific requirements, defined by Company policies in the area of safety and by regulations/certifications of the Country.
-In addiction, evaluations are carried out on Environmental, Social and Reputational issues.
+doValue, through a selection and qualification process of its own sources of supply, has established a register of suppliers and a subsequent vendor list to which are admitted just entities in possession of specific requirements, defined by Company policies in the area of safety and by regulations/certifications of the Country.
+Moreover, ongoing evaluations are carried out on Environmental, Social and Reputational issues.

 In particular, through the use of the suppliers register, doValue is now able to qualify and monitor its “vendor list” not only on the basis of technical-commercial parameters, but also including environmental and social, as well as safety indicators in the assessment.

 Potential suppliers are asked to fill in a questionnaire/ clause for the collection and acceptance of a series of information of administrative, ethical, social, environmental and occupational safety nature:

 - acceptance of doValue’s personal data processing document;

 - acceptance of the doValue Organisation and management model 231/2001;